Level Up Your Approach: 7 Winning Enterprise SEO Strategies for B2B Brands

 When exploring content ideas for your site, you may come up with several topics you need to address in-depth to cover them fully.
 Instead of trying to cram all the details into a single long-form content offering, you can create several pieces that relate and link to one another.

-This is the essence of the hub and spoke B2B content marketing strategy.
+This is the essence of the .
 You define one central topic as your hub and create connected pieces—or spokes—to build on it.
 Typically, the hub will feature content with higher volume keywords, while spokes highlight content with lower volume, long-tail, and supporting keywords.

 You'll start with keyword research first to uncover what topics are top-of-mind with prospective site visitors.
 Through this research—supplemented with competitive analysis—you can prioritize content to development.